ibm-avocados/docker-cloud-native-toolkit/README.md

 # install-cloud-native-toolkit
-Base to create a Docker image that installs the Cloud Native Toolkit on an OpenShift cluster on IBM Cloud
+Base to create a Docker image that installs the Cloud Native Toolkit on an existing OpenShift 4.5 cluster on IBM Cloud